qexat/garnet/doc/types.md

 I also want nice enums for numerical values.

-I was thinking of NOT having arbitrary-sized numbers (ie, `I8 = Number(-128,127)`), buuuuuuut....  might be a useful case.

 I do *not* want dependent types, because cool as they are, it seems like they add a lot of complexity.
 A limited form of dependent types for variable-length arrays may be acceptable.

-Don't be too scared of doing runtime checks for bounded numbers and such, and trusting the backend to optimize them out.

 I *really* want to be able to be polymorphic over owned types, shared borrows, and unique borrows.
 Unfortunately nobody seems to know how the